 The other myth is that unhappy family members can’t challenge a trust.
 The fact is that litigation is possible against both wills and trusts.

 Do you need help planning your estate in Arizona?

 Wills and living trusts are both part of an effective estate plan.
-If you need assistance getting your affairs in order in Arizona, call the estate planning attorneys at JacksonWhite to schedule a consultation at 480-464-1111.
 Our will & trust lawyers will ensure you understand and feel comfortable with your decisions.

 Call our Arizona Estate Planning team at (480)467-4325 to discuss your case today.